 The cost of participation is 700 Euros.
 This fee includes accommodation at the picturesque historic ‘Kochubey Mansion’ Training Center (Saint Petersburg, Russia), meals and handouts.
-The early bird fee makes 600 Euros and applies before March 15.
+The early-bird fee makes 600 Euros and applies before April 1.
 Payment is effected only after you receive the confirmation of your participation in a chosen Track (not after the registration).
 This payment DOES NOT cover transportation costs.

 Head of the Summer School is Elena Kardanova, Director of the IOE Center for Monitoring the Quality in Education and the ‘Measurements in Education and Psychology’ Master’s program.

 For questions and additional information, please contact the Summer School’s Organizing Committee: